2016 USRA Stock Car Rules

 15.1 Any approved OEM passenger car- or truck-type is permitted.
 Aluminum is not allowed except lowering blocks, axle cap and drive flange.
 Floaters are permitted.

-15.2 Rear suspension must match frame with stock components and dimensions, Steel, Polyurethane and or OE Rubber (in stock oe working order) type bushings are permitted.
-Mono ball or heim style bushings are not allowed.
+15.2 Rear suspension must match frame with stock components and dimensions.
 Panhard bars are not allowed.
 A one (1) inch inspection hole in center section is recommended.

 15.3 Full steel spool, steel mini-spool or welded rear-ends only.
 Steel axles only.